-High-speed internet - You'll need high-speed internet service from cable, DSL, or satellite providers in order to access video lectures that are integral to this course, and your internet needs to be reliable.
-This is Humboldt County and outages do happen, so it is best not to wait until the last minute to submit assignments.
-It is your responsibility to meet the class deadlines.
+High-speed internet - You'll need high-speed internet service from cable, DSL, or satellite providers in order to access course resources, e.g., Canvas.
+This is Humboldt County and outages happen!
+Don't wait until the last minute to print lab handouts, etc.

-Browsers - You will need to use the most recent version of Mozilla, Firefox, and/or Chrome to best access the course and course activities.
+Browsers - You will need to use the most recent version of Mozilla, Firefox, and/or Chrome.
 Internet Explorer and Canvas don't get along.

-Word Processing and Graphing Software - You need Microsoft Word or a similar word processing program for writing assignments, Microsoft Excel or a similar spreadsheet program for graphing assignments, and Acrobat Reader or a similar program to allow you to read and download pdf files.
+Word Processing Software - You need Microsoft Word or a similar word processing program for writing assignments, and Acrobat Reader or a similar program to allow you to read and download pdf files.
 All students at CR have access to Office 365 (Word, PowerPoint, Excel, and OneNote) free with a valid @mycr.redwoods.edu email account.
 Go to Office 365 for Education to get started.